December, 7 2015

 *1 Laser Lift-off: Detaching the material layer from the substrate by irradiating a laser on the material layer formed on the substrate.|

-*2 Vertical structured LED (V-LED) and horizontal LED (please refer to the drawing on the right)
+*2 Vertical structured LED (V-LED) and Lateral LED (please refer to the drawing on the right)

 |The V-LED, which has been used for automotive headlamps and UV disinfection lamps, employs Laser Lift-off (LLO) in sapphire substrate detachment processes.
 The existing gas laser LLO requires frequent maintenance and improvements in processing quality.
 In response to those needs, we have developed an LLO which uses solid-state lasers and our own original optical system and the applicable model, and DFL7560L, the equipment which uses these technologies.